This is a cohort structured program and only begins in the summer.

 In addition to satisfactory performance in the coursework of the program, including satisfactory attendance, each participant will be required to attend Texas Examination of Educator Standards (TExES) review sessions prior to taking any TExES examination.

 Many participants will choose to student teach in the second fall; others will prefer to seek a teaching position (internship) in Dallas County or in another approved teaching site.
 Individual school districts pay interns’ salaries.
 SMU’s clinical faculty provides supervision during the two-semester internship.

 Participation in the program does not guarantee a teaching position.
 Students who do not obtain teaching positions (internships) may register for and complete a one-semester, unpaid student-teaching assignment in an area school in place of the internship.
-The University does not recommend anyone for regular initial certification who has not completed six hours of internship (one full year as teacher of record) or six hours of student teaching (15 weeks of supervised student teaching) and passed both the content area TExES and the Pedagogy and Professional Responsibilities (PPR) TExES examinations.
+The university does not recommend anyone for initial certification who has not completed a full year internship as a teacher of record or completed 16 weeks of supervised student teaching and who has not passed both the content area examination and the Pedagogy and Professional Responsibilities (PPR) TExES examinations.